zombocom/rack-timeout/README.markdown

     *   `active` (`DEBUG`): the request is being actively processed in the application thread.
 This is signaled repeatedly every ~1s until the request completes or times out.

     *   `timed_out` (`ERROR`): the request ran for longer than the determined timeout and was aborted. `Rack::Timeout::RequestTimeoutException` is raised in the application when this occurs.
-If this exception gets caught, handled, and not re-raised in the app or framework (which will generally happen with Rails and Sinatra), this state will not be final, `completed` will be set after the framework is done with it.
+This state is not the final one, `completed` will be set after the framework is done with it.
 (If the exception does bubble up, it's caught by rack-timeout and re-raised as `Rack::Timeout::RequestTimeoutError`, which descends from RuntimeError.)

     *   `completed` (`INFO`): the request completed and Rack::Timeout is done with it.
 This does not mean the request completed *successfully*.
 Rack::Timeout does not concern itself with that.
-As mentioned just above, a timed out request may still end up with a `completed` state if the framework has dealt with the timeout exception.
+As mentioned just above, a timed out request will still end up with a `completed` state.

 Errors